abhishek-kumar-code/Redfish_Public/Specification.md

 The file `Resource_v1.xml` contains all base definitions for Resource, Resource Collections, and common properties such as `Status`.

 The file `RedfishExtensions_v1.xml` contains the definitions for all Redfish types and annotations.

+### Schema modification rules

+Schema referenced from the implementation may vary from the canonical definitions of those schema defined by the Redfish Schema or other entities, provided they adhere to the rules in the list below.
+Clients should take this into consideration when attempting operations on the resources defined by schema.
+* Modified schema may constrain a read/write property to be read only.
+* Modified schema may constrain the capabilities of a Resource or Resource Collection to remove support for HTTP operations.
+* Modified schema may remove properties.
+* Modified schema may change any external references to point to Redfish Schema that adheres to the modification rules.
+* Other modifications to the Schema shall not be allowed.

 ## Service details